 I will say that at the time of writing this, three days after aspiration, I feel 95% better!

 The first night after aspiration I was sore, but mostly from the poking.
 I had a few bruises on my breast where it was injected.

 So the breast was tender, to say the least.
 That night it was difficult to tell if the pain was any better or not.

 By the second night, I could tell I was no longer having the shooting pains that were at level 8, and the level 6 pain had reduced to a solid 4.

-By the third day, I was feeling nothing more than a slight but of pain every now and then of at most a level 2.
+Day 3 I was feeling nothing more than a slight bit of pain every now and then of at most a level 2.

 For those of you going through this, there are some things I picked up along the way.
 Things from my own personal Google searches, and some info from Dr. Hu.

 Keep in mind, when it comes to Fibrocystic Breast Disease, like many conditions, what works for one person may not work for another.
 More research needs to be done on FBD, and I hope that it is being done!
 These suggestions are not meant to be medical advice, and please ask your own doctor before trying anything, but some of these ideas may help.

 1. Aleve, or Advil – yes I know it sounds fairly elementary, but it can help.